opacam/Cohen3/README.rst

 Notes:

-    - Some of the listed backends it may be removed in a future releases... depending on if the target service is still available, dependencies of the backend, maintainability...keep in mind that the main goal of this project is to have a working media server/client capable of serve local files into a dlna/upnp network, all the backends are extra features which may be handy for some end-users and also may be useful as a reference of how to make your own backend using the Cohen3's modules.
+      Please note that some of the listed backends may be removed in future releases.
+This will depend on factors such as the availability of the target service, the dependencies of the backend, and the maintainability of the code.
+It is important to keep in mind that the main goal of this project is to create a functional media server/client capable of serving local files on a DLNA/UPnP network.
+All of the backends included are additional features that may be useful for some end-users, and can also serve as a reference for creating your own backend using Cohen3's modules.

 Installation with pip
 ---------------------